Degiacomi-Lab/molearn/README.md

 ## Contributing ##

 For information on how to report bugs, request new features, or contribute to the code, please see [CONTRIBUTING.md](CONTRIBUTING.md).
-For any other question please contact matteo.t.degiacomi@durham.ac.uk.
+For any other question please contact matteo.degiacomi@ed.ac.uk.